Word Gems

 And wasn’t it just last summer that you painted the back porch? - and look at the fading and the dings already.

-It’s called the “law” of entropy: it’s the amount of disorder in a system; things tend to run down, disorder and chaos will increase.
+It’s called the “law” of entropy: it’s the amount of disorder in a system; some scientists define it as the tendency of energy to spread out.
+We find things running down, disorder and chaos increasing.
 We don’t believe in “perpetual motion machines,” houses that clean themselves, or gas tanks that never run dry.

-And here’s entropy on the grandest scale possible: Scientists predict that, in 100 billion years, all of the stars in the universe will have burned up all hydrogen or other fuel, and the lights will go out everywhere in the cosmos leaving a big ice block.
-It’s the ultimate disorder.
+And here’s entropy on the grandest scale possible: Scientists predict that, in 100 billion years, all the stars in the universe will have burned up all hydrogen or other fuel, and the lights will go out everywhere in the cosmos leaving a big ice block.
+It’s the ultimate disorder, the ultimate spreading out of energy.

 But wait.